-Different Programs for Children, Adults and Elderly Provide Similar Results
+Different Programs for Children, Adults, and Elderly Provide Similar Results

-In children’s hospitals, a combination of art and music classes has improved the symptoms of depression and even alleviated symptoms from more serious mental and physical illnesses.
+In children’s hospitals, a combination of art and music classes has improved the symptoms of depression and even alleviated symptoms from more severe mental and physical illnesses.
 In cases of ADHD, post-traumatic disorder, autism, bipolar disease and schizophrenia, children were able to use painting as a way to alleviate their symptoms and continuously build confidence in their abilities.

 How to Apply Music and Art Therapy to Cope with Daily Life

-Whether you enjoy playing an instrument or love the feel of a paint brush in your hand, there are so many different ways to create and express yourself through music and art therapy.
+Whether you enjoy playing an instrument or love the feel of a paintbrush in your hand, there are so many different ways to create and express yourself through music and art therapy.
 It gives the brain a chance to grow while also focusing on something else for a while that doesn’t involve the daily stresses of life.
-As you learn to play a new song or mix different colors on a canvas, emotions and thoughts become fluid, and it takes your mind away.
+As you learn to play a new song or mix different colors on canvas, emotions and thoughts become fluid, and it takes your mind away.

 How Music and Art Therapy Has Affected Those in Everyday Life